 Caucuses vary each academic year.
-All caucuses require a faculty or staff advisor and registration with Graduate Student Government.
+All caucuses require a faculty or staff advisor and registration with Campus Activities every academic year.

 Asian Pacific Islander Social Work Caucus